EronWright/pulsar-hackathon-2021-projects-watermarking/README.md

 }
 ```

 Watermarks are broadcast to all partitions, in-band with other messages that are routed normally.
-The producer is thus making an assertion that minimum event time for any subsequent message is at least the specified time (see `setEventTime` field of `TypedMessageBuilder<T>`).
+The producer is making an assertion that the minimum event time for any subsequent message is at least the specified time (see `setEventTime` field of `TypedMessageBuilder<T>`).

+### Demo Producer
+The demo app includes a number of producers, each designed to induce a kind of disorder in the event stream.
+1. A transactional producer to explore disorder produced by transactions.
+2. A producer which produces a partitioned topic.
+3. A producer which generates out-of-order messages but with a correct watermark.
+4. A producer which generates genuine late messages (i.e. events with a timestamp that is older than the latest watermark).

-## Broker
+### Broker
 For each subscription, the broker uses a managed cursor to materialize the minimum watermark across all producers.
-The watermark tracks the acknowledeged mesasges, so that the watermark doesn't advance prematurely for any one consumer.
-This allows the system to work well with all subsciptrion types.
-In other words, the cursor tracks the _mark-delete point_ of the subscription's main cursor.
+The watermark tracks the acknowledged mesasges, so that the watermark doesn't advance prematurely for any one consumer.
+This allows the system to work well with all subscription types.
+In other words, the watermark cursor tracks the _mark-delete point_ of the subscription's main cursor.

 Within the broker, the cursor is encapsulated in a `WatermarkGenerator` that accepts tracking updates from the subscription.
 ```